epiverse-trace/cfr/README.md

 ## Contribute

-Contributions to *datadelay* are welcomed.
+Contributions to *cfr* are welcomed.
 Please follow the [package contributing guide](https://github.com/epiverse-trace/datadelay/blob/main/.github/CONTRIBUTING.md).

 ## Code of conduct

-Please note that the *datadelay* project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
+Please note that the *cfr* project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.